Updated March 2019

 The closeness and comfort that you have with a Moby is like no other, mainly because you are literally wrapping baby to your body so you move together as one unit.
 Great for wearing for long durations because it doesn’t cause back fatigue.

 - A lesser known, but similar wrap is the Boba Wrap.
-Many moms like it better because it’s more stretchy and less bulky (and cheaper!).
+Many moms like it better because it’s more stretchy and less bulky.

-- Ergobaby released the Ergobaby Wrap in March of 2014.
-This wrap has a built-in pocket to store all the fabric so it doesn’t drag on the ground.
+- The Ergobaby Wrap has a built-in pocket to store all the fabric so it doesn’t drag on the ground.
 It’s about $80 though; almost double the price of the others.
 So unless someone else is buying… see my review here.

 If you know you won’t have the patience to master the tying part (I understand, trust me), a couple great alternatives are the…